xuankimtran/docs-1/pages/katalon-studio/docs/toolbars-and-views.md

 ### Test Object Editor

 To open a Test Object, go to **Test Explorer > Object Repository** and select the Object you want to open.
-The Test Object Editor displays all detailed information of a Test Object, including Properties and Object identification mechanism.
+The Test Object Editor displays all detailed information of a Test Object, including Properties and Object identification mechanisms.
 Refer to [Spy Object](/display/KD/Record+and+Spy+Utilities) for more details.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/toolbars-and-views/object-editor.png" alt="object editor" width=100%>